merlinblack/manualbind/README.md

 - Demo.
 Runs LuaBinding.h through it's paces.
 - Downcast.
 How to cast a Lua held class instance to another class that is lower in the hierarchy.
 - Upcast.
 Opposite of downcast.
 Useful if you are storing instances in a C++ container.
-- Gui Example.
+- GUI Example.
 How a simple GUI might be implemented in Lua, given a simple rectangle class binding.
 - LuaRef.
 Exercises the new LuaRef code.
 - Tables.
 How to push / pull a C++ container to a Lua table.